videlais/Unofficial-Ink-Cookbook/_chapters/09-knot-and-function-parameters.md

 layout: chapter
 ---

-# Chapter 9: Knot and Function Parameters
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Compare knot parameters with Ink functions and their capabilities
 - Design functions that accept parameters and return values